Randp/PSA_Token/README.md

 There are people who don’t have enough money, and there are people who don’t have time and energy.

 We can connect them with a smart contract to do the adoption together.

+The contract is deployed in Ethereum Ropsten Test Network, the address of the contract is 0x6B65ef8835c38003FF5d88910c2415B2597F4D34